manikandan-ramar/react-redux-boilerplate/ReadMe.md

 - production build will be served in port 8080 (`http://localhost:8080/`).

 ## File Structure

     .
     ├── server                 # production sever setup
     ├── src                    # source files
-    ├── static                 # static files to serve ├── .babelrc               # babel configuration
+    ├── static                 # static files to serve ├── babelrc                # babel configuration
-    ├── .gitignore             # files and folders to ignore in git ├── webpack.config.js      # webpack configuration
+    ├── gitignore              # files and folders to ignore in git ├── webpack.config.js      # webpack configuration
     └── ReadMe.md              # ReadMe file

 ## Contribution
  This boilerplate repo will be updated regularly by [me](http://github.com/manikandan-ramar) and also you can also contribute.